 The objective of the pull event was simple.
 It was designed to focus the development organization on a tangible event to force completion of a learning cycle with the objective to physically demonstrate it.

 Each solution demo represents a significant learning point in the history of the solution, converting some product development uncertainty to knowledge.
-Results of this demo determine the future course of action for the investment in the portfolio.
+The results of this demo determine the future course of action for the investment in the portfolio.

 Solution Demo as a ‘Pull’ Event

 As the quote at the top of this article suggests, the solution demo is a deliberate and high-profile ‘pull event.’
 It ‘pulls’ together various aspects of the solution and helps ensure that the ARTs and suppliers create an integrated and tested solution that is fit for its intended purpose.
 This demo accelerates the integration, testing, and evaluation of the entire solution under development—something that’s all too easy to defer until too late in the development lifecycle.

 Enterprises sometimes create even more significant pull events within a portfolio, during which several Solution Trains come together for a ‘roadshow’ of their accomplishments (see for example).
 The portfolio’s senior leaders and stakeholders review progress in a broader context and make decisions about initiatives’ continuation (or cancellation).
 Or, they might decide to make changes to the investment in their development value streams.

 A solution demo is a critical event that requires preparation, which often begins with Pre-Plan, where the results of the most recent solution demos are available.
 Those results inform the people staging the demo on what specific capabilities and aspects of the solution can and should be demonstrated.
 Since the Solution Train is large and usually distributed, logistics do matter.
 Video conferencing technology should support remote attendees to observe and participate.
 Timing, presentation format, and professionalism enhance the experience.
 It may even influence the outcome.

 - Solution Management